Published: 15th of March, 2023 by Patrick CarpenLast updated: May 7, 2023 at 0:48 am

 Cover photo by Niix Butler

 The hairy worm is white in color with reddish fur-like spines which are connected to venom sacs.
-If you come in contact with the spines, it transfers venom to your body which creates an intense burning pain on the victim.
+If you come in contact with the spines, it transfers venom to your body which causes an intense burning pain.
 Persons who were stung by the hairy worm reported feeling an intense burning sensation for about 1 hour accompanied by instant fever.
 A sting from the hairy worm is also reported to produce irritable itchy bumps on the part of the body stung.

 Some persons have reported that in cases where a person is stung by the hairy worm, making a paste with sugar or honey and applying it to the affected part of the body will relieve the pain.
 Some say that applying Vicks to the body part affected will provide relief.
 However, we do not have any scientific evidence to back up these home remedy suggestions.